What's the Matter With You: Part 6

 “I saw it, a little pink bunny tongue - it was trying to blow a raspberry.”

-Voices came from down the hallway coming from others members of Team Kimba, the open door attracted Billie Watson who stepped into the doorway.
+Voices came from down the hallway coming from others members of Team Kimba, the open door attracted Billie Wilson who stepped into the doorway.
 She was wrapped in a towel since she had just finished taking a shower.
 Arriving a few steps behind her came Ayla Goodkind, also concerned over the ruckus he squeezed in beside Billie to check on the rooms occupants.